spezialis/tangibles_worlds/README.md

 ## TODO | DONE
 ### Unity
 - [ ] Create 3 difference environment for each box.
-- [x] Animation of the explosion of the world.
 - [x] When the user put his hand inside a cube the world is revealed
 - [x] Improve the scripts for the serial communication between Unity and Arduino.
+- [ ] Think about what could happen if someone put his hands in two differents box.
-- [ ] Animate each world
+- [ ] Animate each world.
+- [ ] Bunch of others things and scripts.

 #### Some visuals
 ![Alt text](Readme_data/Images/Test_scene.png)